KeelanGov/KingMakersAssessment/README.md

 ## [Documentation](Documents/README.md)

-For additional documentation and information about the project, including the please refer to the Documentation folder.
+For additional documentation and information about the project, please refer to the Documentation folder.

 Files/Folders included:
 - Diagrams